What is understood by most able?

 We have collated a variety of speakers, events and visits to provide a diverse range of opportunities that will offer something for all students and their particular interests.
 Here is a flavour of what we have to offer…

-A range of politicians from two political allegiances will speak to students about their local knowledge and experiences, how they have had to discuss these at a national level and how they have overcome the challenges they have faced.
+A range of politicians from a variety of political allegiances will speak to students about their local knowledge and experiences, how they have had to discuss these at a national level and how they have overcome the challenges they have faced.

 We have entered students into the International Youth Debate Competition.